-1) No trimming: Research shows that trimming hoof horn delays recovery from footrot.
+1) Avoiding foot trimming: Research shows that trimming hoof horn delays recovery from footrot.
 Trimming may also lead to mis-shapen feet that lead to repeated occurrences of lameness.
-In an clinical trial, only 10% of sheep with footrot that were treated with trimming and spray recovered within 5 days compared to 70% who recovered after being treated with an antibiotic injection and spray.
+In a clinical trial, only 10% of sheep with footrot that were treated with trimming and spray recovered within 5 days compared to 70% who recovered after being treated with an antibiotic injection and spray.

 Another study showed that when perfectly done, routine trimming has no effect on levels of lameness.
 If feet bleed during routine trimming, lameness levels will increase because feet are damaged.
 It has been shown that the length of hoof horn changes over the course of the year, and it is naturally longer in spring and autumn and shorter in summer and winter.